Skip to main content

 Tempo Testnet

-Tempo Testnet gives you real onchain transactions with real policy enforcement, using free test tokens.
-Your code stays the same when you switch to production.
-Only the wallet and chain change.
-The Quickstart covers creating and funding a testnet wallet.
+When you want real onchain transactions, use Tempo Testnet: Tempo Testnet gives you real onchain transactions with real policy enforcement, using free test tokens.
+Your core request code can stay the same when you switch to production, but production credentials, custody, policies, approvals, webhooks, monitoring, and incident controls must be configured separately.
+The Quickstart covers creating and funding a testnet wallet; use the Production Readiness Checklist before enabling live funds.

 Test Plan

-For amount-based outcomes: a REQUIRES_APPROVAL payment appears in Pending Approvals in the dashboard, where a human can approve or reject it; after approval, the agent can execute it (poll for the status change, or use webhooks to get notified).
+This guide walks through two scenarios beyond the amount thresholds: For amount-based outcomes: a REQUIRES_APPROVAL payment appears in Pending Approvals in the dashboard, where a human can approve or reject it; after approval, the agent can execute it (poll for the status change, or use webhooks to get notified).
 For handling DENIED and REQUIRES_APPROVAL statuses in code, see Error Handling.

 Scenario 1: Blocked Counterparty